 Making low-FODMAP chicken broth

-Many recipes call for onion and/or garlic, but making your own is easily done without the addition of ingredients that can cause digestive upset.
+Making your own broth is easily done without the addition of ingredients that can cause digestive upset.
 If you follow a low-FODMAP diet, consider creating onion flavor using the green part of a leek or the green part of green onions.
-See the Variations and add-ins below, for low-FODMAP spices and other ingredients.

-Making an AIP bone broth (paleo autoimmune protocol)
+Making bone broth AIP (for paleo autoimmune protocol)

-Definitely a healthy addition for those following an AIP diet, it can include onions and garlic.
-However, make sure pepper and other nightshades are excluded.
-It’s perfect for AIP soups and can be a delicious start to your day as a nutritious coffee substitute - just warm up a cup and add your favorite herbs and spices.
+To make AIP bone broth, be sure to exclude nightshades and peppercorns.
+This recipe is perfect for AIP soups and can be a delicious start to your day as a nutritious coffee substitute - just warm up a cup and add your favorite herbs and spices.

 Ingredients

-- Chicken bones - see section below that discusses the best chicken bones to use
+- Chicken bones – about 2 pounds of bones.
+See section below that discusses the best chicken bones to use.

-- Vegetables of choice - I like to use celery, carrots and leek or onion.
-I use leek for making a low-FODMAP broth.
+- Vegetables of choice – I like to use celery, carrots and leek or onion.
+Omit onion for low-FODMAP.

 - Water – filtered water is best

-- Leftover chicken bones – these are my favorite.
-Save leftover bones from roasting a chicken and eating bone-in thighs or wings.
-If you like picking up a rotisserie chicken from the store, make some rotisserie chicken bone broth with the discarded carcass.
-To save leftover bones, place all of the leftovers in a gallon sized freezer bag and store them in the freezer until you’re ready to use them.
+- Leftover chicken bones – save leftover bones from roasting a chicken and eating bone-in thighs or wings.
+If you like picking up a rotisserie chicken from the store, make some rotisserie chicken bone broth with the leftover carcass.
+To save leftover bones, place them in a gallon sized freezer bag and store them in the freezer until you’re ready to use them.
 Just keep adding to the bag until it’s full.

-- Chicken necks and backs – these aren’t as available as wings, drums or feet, but are excellent options
+- Chicken necks and backs – are not as available as wings, drums or feet, but are excellent options

 Do I have to roast the bones?

 Roasting bones is not necessary.
-However, using roasted bones gives the liquid a rich, golden color and deeper flavor, which is one reason I love using leftover bones.
+However, using roasted bones gives the liquid a rich, golden color and deeper flavor, which is one reason I love using leftover bones from my holiday Roast Turkey (for the best homemade turkey broth) or from a Baked Whole Chicken.

 Instructions